 Lots 2 and 3 each have one (1) primary building used currently as a shopping center with existing tenants, including retail, personal services, childcare, animal care, office services, and drive-up storage units; and

 Lot 4 is undeveloped, vacant land upon which a climate-controlled, internally accessed storage facility is proposed.
-Upon completion of construction of a primary building on Lot 4, the existing tenant space for a drive-up storage unit facility in the shopping center on Lot 3 shall be restored by the owner for a permitted use as set forth in this PUD Ordinance.
+Within six (6) months after the issuance of a Certificate of Occupancy upon completion of construction of a primary building on Lot 4 (the “Lot 4 Occupancy Permit”), no less than the front half of the existing tenant space for a drive-up storage unit facility in the shopping center on Lot 3 shall be restored by the owner for a permitted use as set forth in this PUD Ordinance.

 As of the effective date of this Ordinance, the standards, specifications, and requirements set forth in this PUD Ordinance shall apply to the development, design, and layout of The Pavilion PUD.